 Marine Scotland has undertaken a programme of research to address these challenges, with the overall aim of developing a juvenile assessment method that can be used to determine the status of salmon populations at a range of spatial scales, from individual electrofishing sites to catchments and regions (Figure 1).

 The National Electrofishing Programme for Scotland (NEPS) provides the data necessary to carry out an annual assessment of the status of Scotland’s salmon stocks using electrofishing data.
-The first national survey was carried out in 2018 and this will be repeated in 2019.
+The first national survey was carried out in 2018 and this was be repeated in 2019 and 2021.
 The survey is designed, managed and analysed by scientists at Marine Scotland Science (MSS).
 Data is collected by local fisheries managers according to protocols developed by MSS in consultation with the Scottish Fisheries Coordination Centre (SFCC).

 Grant Funding Received